MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

 This section demonstrates how to set up a reverse proxy server using Nginx and Docker Compose to route traffic to a Node.js application.

-1. I first created a nginx.conf file and added the below commands which listen on port 80 and proxies any requests to node-app:3000 (Node.js application).
+1. I first created a nginx.conf file and added the below commands which listen on port 80 and proxies any requests to ``` node-app:3000 ``` (Node.js application):
 ```
 events {}
 http {